nci/scores/docs/paper.md

 The ongoing development roadmap includes the addition of more metrics, tools, and statistical tests.

-Table: A **Curated Selection** of the Metrics, Tools and Statistical Tests Currently Included in `scores`
+Table: A **curated selection** of the metrics, tools and statistical tests currently included in `scores`

 |              | **Description** |**A Selection of the Functions Included in `scores`**|
 |--------------|-----------------|-----------------------------------------------------|